zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_SLICING.md

 ## 6. Getting a `ransim` docker images ##

 We are using 3 different ran simulators viz. [ueransim](https://github.com/aligungr/UERANSIM), [rfsimulator](https://gitlab.eurecom.fr/oai/openairinterface5g/-/tree/develop/ci-scripts/yaml_files/5g_rfsimulator) and [gnbsim](https://gitlab.eurecom.fr/kharade/gnbsim) for slice 2, 3 and 4 repectively.
-Each of them has there set of features, and one can use as per need basis (For the moment, rfsimulator is validated with multiplr UEs for this tutorial).
+Each of them has there set of features, and one can use as per need basis.
+Different ransimulator usage mimics here, the realistic deployemnt scenario where operator can have multi vendor devices deployed  in the network. <br/>

 You can pull docker images from official repositories as below -

 ```bash
 $ docker pull rohankharade/gnbsim:latest